mehdimerbah/mehdimerbah.github.io/readings.md

 - [x]  Outliers - Malcolm Gladwell
 - [x]  Ego is the Enemy - Ryan Holiday
+- [ ]  Philosophy of Religion: A Very Short Introduction - Tim Bayne
 - [x]  Crime and Punishment - Fyodor Dostoevsky
-- [ ]  How to Think Like a Stoic Emperor - Donald Robertson
+- [ ]  How to Think Like a Roman Emperor - Donald Robertson
 - [ ]  Les Vigiles - Tahar Djaout
 - [ ]  Les Chercheurs d'Os - Tahar Djaout